scbd/angular-vue/README.md

 - Delegate must be bounded as root property `@click="clicked()"`.
 Dot is not supported eg: ``@click="ctrl.clicked()"``
 - You cannot pass `$property` from angular-to-vue. (eg `$index` from `ngRepeat`) you have to reassign them using `ngInit`
 - Not well taking advance of the reactive framework. `.sync` modifier push value up to angular that push it back down to vue component (double trigger).   / overuse of angular `$watch`
-- `vue` directive only look at the root element to detect simple binding.
+- `ng-vue` directive only look at the root element to detect simple binding.
 Should browse the element tree
 - Require lodash!